A to Z of Excel Functions: The BETA.INV Function

 The usual formulation of the beta distribution is also known as the beta distribution of the first kind, whereas beta distribution of the second kind is an alternative name for the beta prime distribution.

-The BETAINV function returns the inverse of the cumulative beta probability density function for a specified beta distribution.
-That is, if probability = BETADIST(x,...), then BETAINV(probability,...) = x.
+If probability = BETA.DIST(x,...TRUE), then BETA.INV(probability,...) = x.
 The beta distribution can be used in project planning to model probable completion times given an expected completion time and variability.

 - probability: required.
 This represents a probability associated with the beta distribution